 Final Thoughts and Advice

-On the other hand, if you're actually after a backpack, choose the YETI Hopper BackFlip cooler.
-It will be a better choice in the long run.
+On the other hand, if you’re actually after a backpack, choose the YETI Hopper BackFlip cooler.
+It will be a better choice than the Ozark Trail equivalent in the long run.

 YETI is good for those that don’t mind spending a couple of extra bucks on a good product – as long as they have the assurance that it will work properly.